Nystagmus – Oscillopsia caused by cervical spine instability and neck pain

 Why certain patients were not benefiting from certain treatments for their Vestibular Migraines and Oscillopsia.
 No one was looking at their neck.

-Now let’s look at a May 2020 paper (2) from the Department of Otolaryngology-Head and Neck Surgery, Medical University of South Carolina wanted to see why certain patients were not benefiting from certain treatments for their vestibular migraines.
+Now let’s look at a May 2020 paper (5) from the Department of Otolaryngology-Head and Neck Surgery, the Medical University of South Carolina wanted to see why certain patients were not benefiting from certain treatments for their vestibular migraines.
 Here are the summary learning points.

 - 47 patients evaluated for treatment of definite vestibular migraine.

 This was an effective treatment for many.
 But not all.
 Let’s see who these treatments did not help.
-Success of the treatment was based on reduction of dizziness.
+The success of the treatment was based on the reduction of dizziness.